agussman/aws-cost-explorer/README.md

 ```

 Note that the `Keys` value is of the form `TAG$VALUE` and that anything without a `Project` tag shows up under the
 first empty value.
-We're going to clean this up before reporting it in our .tsv.
+We're going to clean this up before reporting it in our `.tsv`.

+After reformatting the data, we email it using AWS SES (see [Amazon SES Quick Start](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/quick-start.html) for instructions on enabling SES and creating an authorized email endpoint).
+Because we're including a file attachment, we need to create an email using `MIMEMultipart()`.

 # AWS